A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 The first line of Delhi metro started in the year 2002 and was inaugurated by the then Prime Minister Atal Behari Vajpayee.
 The first phase of the project was completed in 2006 on budget and almost three years ahead of schedule, an achievement described by Business Week as "nothing short of a miracle".

 The metro runs daily from 6:00 am to 11:00 pm.
 And the interval between trains is just 3 to 4 minutes which saves the travelers from waiting for a metro for long.
-As of now the trains have four coaches but DMRC is planning to increase them to six to increase the capacity.

 The metro is being built in phases.
 As of January 14, 2011, the whole of Phase-I and parts of Phase-II are complete, with the network comprising five lines with 135 metro stations and a total length of 161 km (100 mi).
 In the coming years more phases will be added to it.